 By Nicole Visnic

-Did you know arthritis is the leading cause of chronic illness in the United States?
-It affects nearly 40 million people every year with over 100 different forms causing joint pain or joint disease due to inflammation.
+Did you know arthritis is the leading cause of disability in the United States?
+It affects nearly 58.5 million people every year with over 100 different forms causing joint pain or joint disease due to inflammation.

-With over 15 years’ experience, Nicole Visnic, CCN for LifeSpan Medicine, is an expert in nutrition.
+With over 20 years’ experience, Nicole Visnic, CCN for LifeSpan Medicine, is an expert in nutrition.
 Visnic is dedicated to reducing joint pain and inflammation tailoring menus and providing recipes to each of her client’s needs.
-Foods that are proven to cause symptoms of arthritis are…
+Foods that are proven to cause symptoms of arthritis are:

 1. Dairy– the cause of many flare-ups due to a protein, Casein, found only in dairy products.
 Within the past decade an increase of alternatives to dairy have hit the market including soymilk, almond milk, dairy-free cheeses and ice cream.

 2. Gluten– a protein found in wheat, rye, and barley causing the immune system to attack the healthy tissues in the body in those with sensitivity to gluten or Celiac Disease.
 People who eliminate gluten from their diet have found a drastic decrease of inflammatory episodes within weeks.

 3. Processed Sugar– found in cookies, cakes, soda, white bread, white rice, and pasta according to The American Journal of Clinical Nutrition prompts the release of cytokines, a protein produced by our cells, causing inflammation in the joints.

 4. Saturated Fats– found in animal fats, dairy, sugary foods and sodas according to The Arthritis Foundation, triggers inflammation in the fat tissue even if consumed in small amounts.